 Mike was presented with an Acorn Award in May 2010 for his outstanding contributions to Garry oak ecosystems recovery.
 Read more about Mike and his award here.

-Thomas has earned a Bachelor of Environmental Studies degree from University of Waterloo, and a Restoration of Natural Systems Diploma and Masters of Science degree from University of Victoria.
-He has worked with First Nations in the Yukon Territory, British Columbia, and Colombia, South America for much of the past 20 years.
-He has specialized in assessing development impacts on First Nations traditional lands, ethno-botanical field studies, traditional use and archaeological research, environmental impact assessment, photopoint monitoring, and vegetation inventory.
+Thomas has a Bachelor of Environmental Studies degree from University of Waterloo, and a Restoration of Natural Systems Diploma and Masters of Science degree from University of Victoria.
+He worked with First Nations in the Yukon Territory, British Columbia, and Colombia, South America for more than 20 years.
+He specialized in assessing development impacts on First Nations traditional lands, ethno-botanical field studies, traditional use and archaeological research, environmental impact assessment, photopoint monitoring, and vegetation inventory.

-Thomas sits on the Board of Directors of the Society of Ecological Restoration, BC Chapter.
 He is part of a Canadian-Colombian family, with two girls, all nature lovers.
-Outside of City work, Thomas does volunteer restoration work, gardening, berry picking, hiking, soccer, photography, and firewood cutting.
+Outside of Saanich work, Thomas does volunteer restoration work, gardening, berry picking, hiking, and choir singing.

 (250) 478-5140 | firstname.lastname@example.org